785pavan/SinglePerceptron/README.md

 ### you can also run perceptron.py without passing any files in input or output then you'll be asked to subsequently enter them in output prompt

-### In gerneral the number of iterations is set to 100 however you can change them if you want by sending through command line using '-t' or "--iter"
+### By default the number of iterations is set to 100 however you can change them if you want by sending through command line using '-t' or "--iter"
-* Example:
+ Example:
-* python perceptron.py --data <inputfile.tsv> --output <outputfile.tsv> --iter <150>
+- python perceptron.py --data <inputfile.tsv> --output <outputfile.tsv> --iter <150>

-* python perceptron.py -i <inputfile.tsv> -o <outputfile.tsv> -t <iterations>
+- python perceptron.py -i <inputfile.tsv> -o <outputfile.tsv> -t <iterations>